Compsight/SimpBukSto/README.md

 - Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
 - Functions are small and serve a single purpose
 - Code is well organized into a meaningful file structure
-- Code is reasonably tested with a test suite
 - Interface is user friendly
 ## Resources